 The first step is always to create your forms and we’ll connect them in a later step.
 In our expense report scenario, we’ll need the employee’s basic information and the expense information, along with a Calculation item to get the total expense.

 Then we need to create the supervisor form.
-Start by copying the expense form then editing the form to add the supervisor items: Approve/Deny radio button item and Comments item.
+Start by copying the form in the My Forms page by clicking the form’s copy icon.
+Next, edit the form to add the supervisor items: Approve/Deny radio button item and Comments item.

 2. Workflow magic

-Connecting the forms is a 2-step process.
-First, go to Account -> Workflow -> Form Mappings and create a new mapping.
-You need to select your source form, destination form, and the fields to connect.
+First, go to the User menu -> Workflow page and create a new Workflow choosing the source and destination forms.
+Next, go to the Workflow Mappings page and create a new Workflow Mapping by selecting your source form, destination form, and the fields to connect.

-Next, create the link by going to Account -> Workflow -> Workflow and clicking the New Link button.
+Next, return to the Workflow page and click the Edit link to edit the link.
 Set the link information, being sure to select the form mapping created in the previous step.

 The last step is to create the email notifications.
 What we need:

 - Approved email from supervisor to human resources